krishnaik06/PysparkRegressions/README.md

   jupyter notebook
   ```
   it will open the jupyter notebook and you can use spark in it.
-- Check if everything is working by using file test.ipynb
+- Check if everything is working by using test.ipynb